Generated Sierra Madre canyon river scene representing the Encampment River, not an exact location photo

 Shift to the Snake or Wind if runoff, deadfall, or warm lower-river conditions make the Encampment a low-value call.

-Check Wyoming fishing regulations and the 2026 update notes before fishing because tackle and harvest changes can shift by region and water type.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wyoming fishing rules and the 2026 update notes before fishing because tackle and harvest changes can shift by region and water type.

 Baggot Rocks public access area